Common causes of stress in women or a common scenario in a woman’s daily life, how does it look to you?

 Marriage is the biggest turning point in any women’s life.
 It changes a lot in and around her.
 Suddenly a girl who was dreaming about a new life gets a reality check by entering her new life, where the baggage of expectation, responsibilities, judgments, and complaints awaits her.

-Marriages in India are not only between two people but two families and women are expected to happily fulfill all her duties entire her life sacrificing her dreams and aspirations.
+Marriages in India are not only between two people but two families and women are expected to happily fulfill all their duties entire their life sacrificing their dreams and aspirations.
 Societal norms and stereotypes are such that a daughter in law is measured in terms of the set parameters which causes a lot of unwanted stress and pressure.

 2.)
 Death of loved one